William de Brus, 3rd Lord of Annandale

-William de Brus, 3rd Lord of Annandale (died 16 July 1212), was the second but eldest surviving son of Robert de Brus, 2nd Lord of Annandale.
+William de Brus, 3rd Lord of Annandale (died 16 July 1212), was the second but eldest surviving son of Robert de Brus, 2nd Lord of Annandale, and Euphemia.

+Life

 His elder brother, Robert III de Brus, predeceased their father, never holding the lordship of Annandale.
 William de Brus thus succeeded his father when the latter died in 1194.

 William de Brus possessed large estates in the north of England.
 He obtained from John, King of England, the grant of a weekly market at Hartlepool, and granted lands to the canons of Gisburn.
 Very little else is known about William's activities.
 He makes a few appearances in the English government records and witnessed a charter of William the Lion, King of Scotland.

-He married Christina, daughter of Uhtred of Galloway, and had by her three sons:
+Christina mac Uhtred

+Christina of Galloway (fl. late 12th century) or Christina mac Uhtred was a Scottish noblewoman and member of the ruling dynasty of Galloway, who married William.
+Christina was the daughter of Uhtred of Galloway, who co-ruled the semi-independent Lordship of Galloway from 1161 until his death in 1174.
+Uhtred, son of Fergus of Galloway, belonged to a dynastically powerful family within the Norse-Gaelic border regions of Scotland.
+Her mother was Gunhilda of Dunbar.

+As a daughter of the Galloway ruling family and spouse of the Annandale Bruce line, Christina served as a bridge between Norse-Gaelic Galloway and the rising Bruce dynasty.

+After William's death, she remarried, as his second wife, Patrick I, Earl of Dunbar.

+Family

+William de Brus and Christina mac Uhtred had three sons together: